clemsonacm/hackpack/presents/tools/tools.markdown

 +	use the `set` command to force a value
 +	can be run in a batch mode `-batch -x script`
 +	_warning_ ignores arguments in batch mode
+--TODO Does there exist a gdb like debugger?

 gdb script
 ==========